A walker adjusted to accommodate a tall elderly person

 Seat Height

 If you do a lot of walking around, you will need to have a comfortable seat in your walker when you take breaks.
 This is why seat height is important for tall people, so check your measurements before buying a walker.
 You can also get a walker with adjustable backrests and seats, like the Drive Medical Nitro Walker.
+A tall person needs a higher seat otherwise, you’ll struggle to sit down and stand up safely.

 To take the measurements, you should sit in a chair that feels the most comfortable when you sit, with your feet resting properly on the ground.
 Then, ask someone to take a measurement from the floor to the top of the seat and choose a walker with a similar height.